-The GSP program was renewed effective July 29, 2015 and retroactive to July 31, 2013.
-The program was extended to December 31, 2017.
+The GSP program was renewed effective January 1, 2018 through December 31, 2020.

 GSP is structured to provide that as a developing country becomes internationally competitive in a product, GSP status for that product is terminated.
 Particular products from particular countries are deleted from the GSP list annually.
 These changes generally take place on July 1.
 If one desires to rely on duty-free treatment under GSP, one must pay careful attention to these changes.